Trial of Michael Jackson: Neverland Ranch staff

 In April 2005, Ralph Chacon, a former security guard at Neverland Ranch, testified that he had seen Jackson performing oral sex on Chandler in the early 1990s.
-He also described seeing Jackson passionately kiss Chandler and place his hand on Chandler's crotch.
-He said he did not report the incident to police because he thought he would not be believed.
+Chacon also described seeing Jackson passionately kiss Chandler and place his hand on Chandler's crotch.
+Chacon said that he did not report the incident to police because he thought he would not be believed.
 A former maid at the ranch, Adrian McManus, testified that she had seen Jackson kissing boys including the actor Macaulay Culkin, and described Jackson touching Culkin's leg and rear.
 She told the court that she had seen Jackson touching Chandler's genitals.
-Culkin denied being molested by Jackson.
-Macaulay Culkin has always denied being sexually abused by Jackson.
+Culkin, however, had always denied being sexually abused by Jackson.

-The defense sought to portray Chacon and McManus as unreliable.
+The defense sought to portray Chacon and McManus as incredible witnesses.
 According to The Observer, each witness had a "horrific story ...
 Yet, rather than calling the police, each appears to have sold that story to a supermarket tabloid."
 McManus had previously denied witnessing misconduct from Jackson in a 1993 court deposition while under oath.
-In the 2005 trial, she said she had lied during the deposition because she feared Jackson would report her to her superiors if she told police about the incident.
+In the 2005 trial, she said she had lied during the deposition because she feared that Jackson would report her to her superiors if she told police about the incident.
 In the 1990s, Chacon and McManus had been part of a lawsuit filed against Jackson for wrongful dismissal.
 After Jackson counter-sued, their lawsuit was thrown out as fraudulent and malicious.
 According to testimony, Chacon and McManus had been found guilty of stealing items from Jackson's house amounting to more than $50,000 and ordered to pay more than $1 million in legal fees.
-Under cross-examination, the pair affirmed they had been paid for media interviews.
-McManus also acknowledged she and her husband were found to have previously defrauded a relative's children and had stolen a sketch by Jackson worth $35,000.
+On cross-examination, the pair affirmed that they had been paid for media interviews.
+McManus also acknowledged that she and her husband were found to have previously defrauded a relative's children and had stolen a sketch by Jackson worth $35,000.
 Mesereau accused the pair of attempting to "get even" with Jackson for the failed suit and characterized them as money-seekers.